In call with Israeli PM, Scholz condemns Holocaust denial

 Speaking at a joint news conference with Scholz in Berlin, Abbas on Tuesday accused Israel of committing "50 Holocausts" against Palestinians over the years.
 Scholz, who was standing next to Abbas, didn't immediately react to the comments but later strongly criticized them.

-Scholz's office said the German leader spoke by phone Thursday with Israeli Prime Minister Jair Lapid to discuss relations between their countries.
+Scholz's office said the German leader spoke by phone Thursday with Israeli Prime Minister Yair Lapid to discuss relations between their countries.

 "The chancellor emphasized that he sharply condemns any attempt to deny or relativize the Holocaust," Scholz spokesman Steffen Hebestreit said.